Surgeon James Mouat

 16 Mar 1858 Recalled from half-pay and appointed Deputy Inspector General of Hospitals, with local rank while serving in Great Britain.

-1860–1861 Served in New Zealand throughout the operations under General Pratt, mentioned in despatches
+1860–1861 Served in the war in New Zealand throughout the operations under General Pratt, and was twice mentioned in despatches

 for valuable services rendered at all times and in all positions.

-18 Oct 1864 Surgeon General Army Medical Department.
+18 Oct 1864 Promoted Surgeon General Army Medical Department.

-1868 Granted the Good Service Pension which fell vacant on the death of Inspector General Montagu Martin Mahony.
+4 Mar 1868 Reduced to half pay.
+Was granted the Good Service Pension which fell vacant on the death of Inspector General Montagu Martin Mahony.

 1875 Printed but not published a pamphlet on the